-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) Policy DSR3 Land west of Basford Lane, Leekbrook (ADD09) Land amounting to approximately 0.8ha is allocated for general employment uses.
-Development will be subject to compliance with other relevant Local Plan policies to include: demonstration of a suitable vehicular access arrangement that allows for adequate access by industrial traffic, direct onto the A520 (through Dockseys existing access); and provide appropriate contributions towards infrastructure including highways improvements; given the slope of the site proposals should be limited to the lower parts of the site where possible and building heights limited to the west; a landscaping plan must be provided including submission of landscape and visual impact assessments and mitigation of heritage impact, to address recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study; provide a site specific flood risk assessment to demonstrate how on-site surface water and runoff downstream will be managed; and early discussions with the Lead Local Flood Authority and Environment Agency will be required; address priorities and actions identified in the Council's Green Infrastructure Strategy; and be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of geodiversity as appropriate.
-MM50 182 Policy DSR4 and supporting text Add additional paragraph after paragraph 9.118 The Green Belt Study considered the housing sites in Werrington are suitable for release from the Green Belt if there are exceptional circumstances .
-The Green Belt Review has assessed site WE003 as having a moderate overall contribution to Green Belt purposes .
-In particular, this land is considered to make a limited contribution to the purposes of maintaining separation and preventing encroachment .
-The Green Belt Review has assessed site WE052 as having a limited overall contribution to Green Belt purposes .
-In particular, this land is considered to make a limited contribution to maintaining separation and preventing encroachment.
-It is
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason Leekbrook Development will be subject to compliance with other relevant Local Plan policies to include: demonstration of a suitable vehicular access arrangement that allows for adequate access by industrial traffic, direct onto the A520 (through Dockseys existing access); and provide appropriate contributions towards infrastructure including highways improvements; given the slope of the site proposals should be limited to the lower parts of the site where possible and building heights limited to the west; a landscaping plan must be provided including submission of landscape and visual impact assessments and mitigation of heritage impact, the address recommendations set out in the Council's Landscape, Local Green Space and Heritage Impact Study; provide a site specific floed risk assessment to demonstrate how on-site surface water and runoff downstream will be managed; and early discussions with the Lead Local Floed Authority and Environment Agency will be required; address priorities and actions identified in the Council's Green Infrastructure Strategy; and be supported by surveys and actions recommended by the Extended Phase 1 Habitat Survey and Local Wildlife Assessment and include measures for protection and enhancement of site biodiversity and protection of geodiversity as appropriate. be included in the plan in response to the Inspector's Preliminary Questions.
+MM50 182 Supporting text to Policy DSR4 Werrington In response to the Inspector's preliminary questions.